ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/patti-smith-festival-of-voice-2018-tickets.markdown

 bg-image-first: "https://assets.expresslyapp.com/asset-81a6fc66-f6e1-4871-a2a1-569b88b4df21.jpg"
 bg-image-second: "https://assets.expresslyapp.com/asset-fa65bee8-2ae0-4dcb-9cb7-320aa8c6b30f.jpg"
 bg-image-third: "https://assets.expresslyapp.com/asset-0b49fdd0-f35d-48a0-aef9-0e2f88866772.jpg"
-section1-content: "<p>Taking place in Cardiff this year, Festival of Voice 2018! is\
+section1-content: "<p>Festival of Voice 2018 has finally arrived and is packed with\
-  \ packed with great music artists to celebrate culture and the voice!</p>\r\n<p>LUMP\
+  \ great music artists to celebrate culture and the voice!</p>\r\n<p>LUMP – a new\
-  \ – a new collaboration between Laura Marling and musician and producer Mike Lindsay\
+  \ collaboration between Laura Marling and musician and producer Mike Lindsay of\
-  \ of Tunng – join Patti Smith, Elvis Costello, Angélique Kidjo, a Gruff Rhys world\
+  \ Tunng – join Patti Smith, Elvis Costello, Angélique Kidjo, a Gruff Rhys world\
   \ premiere and more to complete the line-up of headline music artists performing\
   \ at Wales Millennium Centre.</p>"
 section2-content: "<p>Festival of Voice is overjoyed to invite Patti Smith to perform\